 Puzzles in Escape Rooms

-For the most part, escape rooms tend to have Process Puzzles and Process Tasks.
+For the most part, escape rooms tend to have Process Puzzles and Tasks with little Aha! stages to them.
 They are easier to create, easier to gauge success rate, and easier to estimate solve time.
 However a room with nothing but process puzzles gets tedious after awhile.
 Ever get close to the end of a room only to discover make-work, time-sink project masquerading as a fun puzzle?
 Ugh.

 In my mind, a room that has one or two great Aha! puzzles and clever Process puzzles would be great!
 Of course, there’s far more to puzzle design than the type of puzzle.

 Hopefully someone else writes a blog post about that.

 By the way, I do discuss this topic with Manda in our Room Escape Divas Podcast.
 Take a listen if you have an hour to spare.